-The Company is registered as a broker-dealer with the SEC and a futures commission merchant with the U.S. Commodity Futures Trading Commission ("CFTC").
+The Company is registered as a broker-dealer with the U.S. Securities and Exchange Commission ("SEC") and a futures commission merchant with the U.S. Commodity Futures Trading Commission ("CFTC").
 The Company is a member of U.S. Financial Industry Regulatory Authority ("FINRA") and the National Futures Association ("NFA").
 The Company is a member of, or has access to, most major international futures exchanges.
 The Company's activities include securities and futures brokerage, origination and trading of debt and equity securities, and mergers and acquisitions ("M&A") advisory services.
 The Company is a primary dealer in U.S. government securities and, as such, participates in the Federal Reserve Bank of New York's open market operations and in auctions of U.S. Treasury securities.

 Mizuho Securities Canada Inc. ("MSCN"), is a wholly owned subsidiary of the Company.
 MSCN participates in debt and equity underwritings in the Canadian marketplace and is a corporation organized under the laws of British Columbia, Canada.
-MSCN is registered as a broker-dealer with the SEC, and is a dual member of FINRA, and the Investment Industry Regulatory Organization of Canada ("IIROC"), the Canadian national self-regulatory organization and is subject to the rules and regulations of these organizations.
+MSCN is registered as a broker-dealer with the SEC, and is a dual member of FINRA, and the New Self-Regulatory Organization of Canada ("New SRO"), the Canadian national self-regulatory organization, and is subject to the rules and regulations of these organizations.
 The Company and MSCN utilize common personnel and facilities with applicable reimbursement arrangements.

 The Company is the manager of Mizuho Capital Markets LLC ("MCM"), a wholly-owned subsidiary of MHA.
-MCM transacts in interest rate swaps and options, foreign currency swaps, equity derivatives and other derivative products, and provides derivative clearing services to its affiliates.
+MCM is a dealer in interest rate swaps and options, foreign currency swaps, equity derivatives and other derivative products.
+MCM is dually registered Swap Dealer ("SD") with the Commodity Futures Trading Commission ("CFTC") and Security-Based Swaps Dealer ("SBSD") with the SEC.
+MCM is a member of LCH Clearnet ("LCH").
 The Company and MCM utilize common personnel and facilities with applicable reimbursement arrangements.